joravet/joravet/README.md

-# What's up everbody, I am Jackson Oravetz 👋
+# Hi there, I am Jackson Oravetz 👋

 ## 🚀About Me:
 - 🎓 Computer Science and Engineering Student (University of Toledo)